Is Social Media Normalizing Verbal Abuse?

 Republicans and Democrats are more divided along ideological lines – and partisan antipathy is deeper and more extensive – than at any point in the last two decades. - Pew Research Center

 The political climate in America is reminiscent of a pimple that’s just been popped or an egg cracked, broken, and messy.
 People are frustrated, defensive, enraged, and they are taking it out on each other.
-They feel the need to vent and social media has given them the perfect platform to do so.
+They feel the need to vent and social media has given them the perfect platform to indulge in their cathartic urges.

 How to Stop Normalizing Verbal Abuse